-The paper adopts Communication Theory as its framework as propounded by Karl Deutsch (1963) to analyze the whole process of governmental functioning and its inability.
-Deutsch analyzes the actual functioning of government and politics as a process of steering and coordinating human efforts to attain or achieve certain sets of goals.
+This study is anchored on communication theory.
+Communication theory was developed by Karl Deutsch in 1963 to analyze the whole process of governmental functioning and its inability.
+Deutsch, by adopting the communication theory, analyzes the actual functioning of government and politics as a process of steering and coordinating human efforts to attain or achieve certain sets of goals.
 He uses the concepts and methods of the science of cybernetics to analyze not only the existences but also the growth of political systems and predict the consequences of change that affect the structures of the systems.
 It became a way of thinking and studying solutions to every societal problems and challenges.
-Karl Deutsch was influenced by the principles of cybernetics in describing the political phenomenon which may involve any sort of challenges.
+Karl Deutsch was greatly influenced by the principles of cybernetics in describing the political phenomenon which may involve any sort of challenges.
 Deutsch, (1963) posits that there are similarities in the processes and functional requirements between living things, electronic machines and social organizations.
 A cybernetic model directs the analyst to specific aspects of any system.
 He is led or guarded to analyses the amount of variety of information, the structure of the information network, the structure of sub- systems, and the feedback system.
 According to Deutsch, information represents the strength and the ability in solving all kinds of challenges that may be facing individuals, organizations or governments.